gustaslaoq/MobileMacro/README.md

 # Sol's RNG Biome Script

 Advanced automation script for **Sol's RNG**.
-It monitors biomes, merchants, rare events, and player auras automatically, sending real-time alerts to your Discord with detailed embeds.
+It monitors biomes, merchants, rare events, and auras automatically, sending alerts to your Discord with detailed embeds.

 ## Features

 *   **Persistent Configuration:** Your settings (Webhook, PSLink, Discord IDs, Toggle states) are automatically saved to a file.
 You only need to configure it once!
 *   **Granular Ping System:** New dedicated **"Pings"** tab.
 Instead of always pinging for jester and eden, you can now individually toggle pings for specific biomes (Rainy, Snowy, etc.) and merchants (Mari, Jester, Rin).
-Rare biomes (Glitched, Dreamspace, Cyberspace) still use `@everyone` by default for maximum security.
+Rare biomes (Glitched, Dreamspace, Cyberspace) still use `@everyone` by default.
-*   **New Aura Detection:** Supports the latest rare auras like **Monarch, Pixelation, Luminosity, Nyctophobia, Equinox, and BREAKTHROUGH** .
 *   **Input Privacy:** The UI automatically shortens your Webhook and Private Server links visually, preventing screen sharing leaks, but keeps the full link saved internally.
 *   **Global Statistics:** Tracks your total biomes found across all sessions and displays them in the "Status" tab.